Project Background for Clean Mobility Options

 - FY 2019-20:

-- $8 million from the California Energy Commission funded the CMO Voucher Pilot Expansion, and CMO program development continued with public work groups.
+- $8 million from the California Energy Commission funded expansion of the CMO Voucher Pilot Project and CMO program development continued with public work groups.

-- $8.6 million funded expansions of the following:
+- Another $8.6 million funded expansions of the following:

 - 3 Regional Car Sharing Pilots and